Magazine

 When Does Redeployment Occur?

-Redeployment of eb 5 funds typically occurs when the initial project reaches completion and returns the investment funds before the end of the investor's sustainment period.
+Redeployment of EB 5 funds typically occurs when the initial project reaches completion and returns the investment funds before the end of the investor's sustainment period.
 This could be due to project success or early repayment of the loan, which leaves the capital no longer at risk.
 Investors from countries with visa backlogs, like China and India, are more likely to face redeployment as the processing of their immigration paperwork may take several years.

 Evolution of USCIS Sustainment Period Policy